 Climate Wise Women presents public ‘conversations’ between women community leaders from around the globe at colleges and universities, for community and business groups, and at major world events on climate, climate justice, and gender equality, that engage both panelists and audience members alike.
 The Climate Wise Women, a rotating group of distinguished international community activists, share their compelling stories with those of local women leaders in an interactive format that brings home the very real connections between the developed and developing worlds.

 Our goal is to deploy the time-honored art of storytelling at its most powerful level and make a significant contribution towards a global movement for climate justice and sustainable community.

-In 2014, Climate Wise Women will inaugurate a global network to support women-led NGOs with organizational training in fundraising, networking, marketing, social entrepreneurship and mentoring via mobile technology.
+In 2014, Climate Wise Women is developing a global network to support women-led NGOs with organizational training in fundraising, networking, marketing, social entrepreneurship and mentoring.